killerbee13/TIS-100-CXX/README.md

 on a validation, including a cheated solution, `1` on a validation failure, and `2` on an exception.

+For options --limit, --total-limit, --random, --seed, --seeds, and --T30_size, integer arguments can be specified with a scale suffix, either K, M, or B (case-insensitive) for thousand, million, or billion respectively.

 The most useful options are:
 - `--limit N`: set the timeout limit for the simulation.
 Default 100500 (enough for BUSY_LOOP with a little slack)